OscarOu0421/nctu_unixprog/project4/README.md

-# Project4 - Advanced Programming in the UNIX Environment
+# Project4 - Simplified Scriptable Instruction Level Debugger

 ## Introduction
 In this homework, we are going to implement a simple instruction-level debugger that allows a user to debug a program interactively at the assembly instruction level.
 You can implement the debugger by using the ptrace interface.
 The commands you have to implement are summarized as follows: